Detailing options for the RTR Siphons

-- You could add gas pipes to the roof using very thin plastic "wire" unless you are modeling one with electric light in which case the gas lamps should be removed, see below.
+- You could add gas pipes to the roof using very thin plastic "wire" unless you are modelling one with electric light in which case the gas lamps should be removed, see below.

-- Post WW2, some inside framed Siphons had ventilators on the roofs, see the HMRS book.
+- Post-WWII, some inside framed Siphons had ventilators on the roofs, see the HMRS book.

 The underframe is the biggest problem area.
 You might consider some/all of the following:

 - Change the truss rods for brass angle, but note that the earliest ones (1462–74) had flat bar trussing with adjustable queenposts (like Toplight Bars I and II coaches) and the next batch (1442–1461) had multibar trussing.

 - The buffers need replacing by the Churchward rectangular shank pattern.
 The outside framed version had ones with oval heads, the inside framed ones had large circular heads.

 - The couplings can be replaced by screw ones.

 - Vacuum pipes and (except for the summer) steam heating pipes should be added.
 Ideally you should model the steam heat pipe with its condensate trap anyway.